pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

 `listen` = *socket*
 :   Address of a TCP socket on which the server should listen for incoming NTS
     key exchange requests.
 Specified as an interface IP address, a colon and a port number.
+The standard port number for an NTS key exchange server is TCP port 4460.
 Both IPv4 and IPv6 are supported.
-For example to listen on localhost port 123 in IPv4 you can use `127.0.0.1:123`.
-You can listen on all available network interfaces at once using `0.0.0.0:123` for IPv4 or `[::]:123` for IPv6.
+For example to listen on localhost port 4460 in IPv4 you can use `127.0.0.1:4460`.
+You can listen on all available network interfaces at once using `0.0.0.0:4460` for IPv4 or `[::]:4460` for IPv6.

 `certificate-chain-path` = *path*
 :   Path to a certificate chain for the public certificate that the server